Jason-Hargrove/100-days-of-code-part-4/README.md

 ### Day 57: June 22, 2024

-# Day 57 of 100 Days of Code: x
+# Day 57 of 100 Days of Code: Exploring NumPy for Data Manipulations and Analysis

 ## Today's Progress

-x
+Focused on performing mathematical operations with NumPy arrays and managing structured data using records and dates.

+These skills are essential for handling and analyzing diverse datasets efficiently.
+Wrapped up the day with a challenging chapter quiz to test my knowledge on these topics.

 ## Thoughts

-x
+Working with NumPy to perform complex mathematical operations and manipulate records and dates has significantly enhanced my ability to deal with real-world data scenarios.

 ## Hashtags